ZhuoWeiLi/Anime-Site/README.md

 # Shows-Site
-A website that allows users to freely share songs, screenshots and lyrics from popular anime
+A website that allows users to freely share songs, screenshots and lyrics from popular anime.